pgmoneta/pgmoneta/doc/GETTING_STARTED.md

 Commands:
-  backup                   Backup a server list-backup              List the backups for a server restore                  Restore a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server
+  backup                   Backup a server list-backup              List the backups for a server restore                  Restore a backup from a server verify                   Verify a backup from a server archive                  Archive a backup from a server delete                   Delete a backup from a server retain                   Retain a backup from a server